31 Things To Do In College Besides Party

 It didn't take me a long time in college to realize that partying was not my cup of tea.
-I went to a few parties my freshman year, and maybe one or two more after that.
+When I was a freshman, I went to a few parties, and maybe one or two more after that.
 I didn't like fraternity parties, house parties, or any party.

 I was a homebody, and I continue to be a homebody to this day.
 If you also don't like partying, that's okay!
 There are so many things to do in college that don't require you to get dressed up or submit yourself to be grinded on by strangers in a dark room for hours.
 Today on the blog I am sharing 31 things to do in college besides partying!

 The movies were my jam in college!
 I went to the movies so much at one point that the Cinemark $5 drink and popcorn bucket seemed like a worthy investment for me.
 I've done double features, I have done late night 12 AM movies releases, and I have matinee'd with the best of them!
 Movies are always a great idea, especially if you can find a movie theater with pretty cheap tickets.
 If you want inexpensive tickets, you should probably stay away from big movie theater chains.

 Ya girl loves to eat!
 One of my favorite things to do when I was in college was to try out all the fun local restaurants in my area.
 There was a fun local restaurant that only served lunch that I liked to go to, a restaurant with the best cheese dip in the world that sometimes I just got cheese dip from, and my go-to Chinese restaurants that delivered–of course.
 Don't get stuck in your ways; your town has SO MUCH to offer you.
 Check out those new restaurants, eat at random food carts, and just branch out of your food comfort zone!